Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Vision

-- Polarized glasses reveal seams and structure and cut glare.
+- Polarized glasses reveal seams and cut glare.

 - Dress in earth tones to reduce contrast.